 Table of content:

 The main principle of the Grid bot is the same as with DCA bot.
-The crypto bot places the first buy order, and extra orders if the price goes into the opposite direction.
+The crypto bot places the first buy order, and extra orders if the price goes in the opposite direction.
 The main difference is that the take profit order is placed for every buy order separately unlike DCA bot where the bot places one TP order for all buy orders executed.

-When trading with a Grid bot a sell order is placed for each buy order.
+When trading with a Gridbot a sell order is placed for each buy order.
 If you have 1 first order and 3 extra orders, 4 sell orders in total will be placed.
 However, no more than 2 orders (1 buy order, 1 sell order) are on the exchange simultaneously.
 If the bot executes any order partially it will place take profit order for that part.

 Grid bot has a continuous working cycle.
-In other words, as soon as the bot closes all sell orders, it places new buy order and starts a new cycle.
+In other words, as soon as the bot closes all sell orders, it places a new buy order and starts a new cycle.

-Do you want to start trading using Grid bots?
+Do you want to start trading using Grid trading bots?
 Join TradeSanta!
 Our Grid trading bots will buy and sell crypto on your behalf.
 Don't hesitate, start your automated crypto journey with us today!

-How to set up a grid bot?
+How to set up a Grid bot?

-You have to specify an access point, a trading pair, volume of the first and extra order, take profit percentage and step of extra order.
+You have to specify an access point, a trading pair, the volume of the first and extra order, take the profit percentage and step of the extra order.
 Max Order Price field is optional.
 Max Order Price - you set the maximum price for bit to enter the position.
-If the current price is 10100 and you set maximum price of 10000, the bot will wait until the price drops to the level you set to start trading.
+If the current price is 10100 and you set the maximum price of 10000, the bot will wait until the price drops to the level you set to start trading.

 You may use Bollinger, RSI and/or MACD indicators to signal the bot a start of the deal.
 If you don’t use any signals, the bot places orders continuously and starts new trading cycle as soon as the last sell order is executed.
 You see trading pairs in format as you see it on exchanges BaseCurrencyQuoteCurrency - so if you see pair XRPETH, that means you will use ETH to buy XRP with it, and will get profit in ETH.

 You can set up stop loss when creating a trading bot.
 Stop loss will be activated when Unrealized loss will reach the value you set in the stop loss field, and the bot will sell unsold coins at market price.
 After stop loss is executed the bot will stop.
-For example if you buy XRP with BTC and set stop loss to be 1BTC, stop loss will be activated if your unrealized profit&loss value in this cycle will be -1BTC.
+For example, if you buy XRP with BTC and set stop loss to be 1BTC, stop loss will be activated if your unrealized profit& loss value in this cycle will be -1BTC.

 How grid bot works?

-2. After the first order is executed bot places Take profit order and Extra order based on the First order price execution.
+2. After the first order is executed bot places Take profit order and an Extra order based on the First order price execution.

-3. If the First Extra order takes place and is executed, the bot takes Take profit order of the first order off the exchange (yet saves all of its parameters to set it again when the time comes), places TP order (sell order) for the executed extra order and places second extra order two steps (specified Step of Extra Order) below First Order Price.
+3. If the First Extra order takes place and is executed, the bot takes the Take profit order of the first order off the exchange (yet saves all of its parameters to set it again when the time comes), places TP order (sell order) for the executed extra order and places second extra order two steps (specified Step of Extra Order) below First Order Price.
 When the second Extra Order is executed, the same cycle is repeated.
 No more than 1 buy and 1 sell orders are on the exchange simultaneously.

 Grid bot's analytics